/wɛlˈbiːɪŋ/ noun noun: well-being; noun: wellbeing

-A reflective drawing exercise that helps us reconnect with ourselves through drawing, writing and a little bit of positive reinforcement.
-This will also be a place for sharing our different experiences of being a part of the queer community today.
+A reflective drawing exercise that helped us reconnect with ourselves through drawing, writing and a little bit of positive reinforcement.
+This was also a place for sharing our different experiences of being a part of the queer community today.

 Friday 26 June 2020, 6–7pm

-Join G(end)er Swap on a journey of queer self–exploration through a customised patch making workshop.
-Explore queer storytelling using recycled textiles and household items.
-This workshop combines an art practice and writing exercise to connect us to ourselves and our style.
+We joined G(end)er Swap on a journey of queer self–exploration through a customised patch making workshop.
+They explored queer storytelling using recycled textiles and household items.
+The workshop combined an art practice and writing exercise to connect us to ourselves and our style.